-- (1) Create a generic DNSKEY record. - (2) Set DNSKEY \rightarrow RDATA \rightarrow Flags = 258 - (3) Set DNSKEY \rightarrow RDATA \rightarrow Algorithm = KEM - (4) Set DNSKEY \rightarrow RDATA \rightarrow Public Key = ZKK{pk} - (5) Add DNSKEY to the existing RRset of public keys. - (6) Re-sign the RRset using KSK{sk}.
+- 1) Create a generic DNSKEY record. - 2) Set DNSKEY \rightarrow RDATA \rightarrow Flags = 258 - 3) Set DNSKEY \rightarrow RDATA \rightarrow Algorithm = KEM - 4) Set DNSKEY \rightarrow RDATA \rightarrow PublicKey = ZKK{pk} - 5) Add DNSKEY to the existing RRset of public keys. - 6) Re-sign the RRset using KSK{sk}.

-Here, the value 258 for Flags is one of the available choices after turning off the Secure Entry Point (SEP) bit (refer RFC [60] §2.1.1).
+Here, the value 258 for Flags is one of the available choices after turning off the SEP (secure entry point) bit (refer RFC [59] §2.1.1).
 Note that the SEP flag is set only for a KSK which has a DS record in the parent zone.
 Furthermore, in some DNS software, the signature over a public key RRset is computed using both KSK{sk} and ZSK{sk}, thus resulting in two RRSIGs (consult [23], §4.7).

-When a DNS resolver now sends a QTYPE DNSKEY query to example.com, it will receive a DNS response (consult Table 7 for its structure) containing the following records:
+When a resolver now sends a QTYPE DNSKEY query to example.com, it will receive a DNS response (consult Table VII for its structure) containing the following records:

-- Three DNSKEY records holding KSK{pk}, ZSK{pk} and ZKK{pk}, together constituting 1 RRset - One covering RRSIG using KSK{sk} on the RRset
+- Three DNSKEY records holding KSK{pk} , ZSK{pk} and ZKK{pk} , together constituting 1 RRset - One covering RRSIG using KSK{sk} on the RRset